Skip to content

 Your funding agreement will set out all of your obligations to VicScreen in relation to your project, and the expenditure of the funds VicScreen provides to you.
 It is very important that you understand those obligations.

 For that reason, you may wish to obtain independent legal advice in relation to the funding agreement, from an appropriately qualified lawyer.
-You may also be able to obtain legal advice from the Arts Law Centre of Australia.
+You may also be able to obtain legal advice from the Arts Law Centre of Australia

 You will need to make your own determination about the solicitor that is right for you.
-VicScreen does not make any representation or warranty about the legal service providers listed in the Industry Directory.

 Where necessary, we encourage you to budget for legal services by including a line item in your budget.